SWATCHTON/SWATCHTON/README.md

  - Talking Heads 🗣️
  - MAX HEADROOM :fire::fire::fire: Im just getting into it
  - Star trek i was assigned trekkie at birth (never watched tos yet though. be nice to me i keep forgetting)
- - Tech and Digital Stuff.
-Mostly older eras (incoming hyperfix that hasnt happened full throttle yet but it probably will)
  - And marine bio its my spinterest.
-"Theres so many fish in the sea" Yes and I love them all every single one.
+Theres are so many fish in the sea.. and I love them all every single one.
 Mwa mwa mwa Big Kisses to All The Fishes.

 (EXTRA NOTE sorry if you have a swatch skin out and i come up to you and freak out. i am um a big fan of Swatch deltarune.
 Apolocheese and i will stop if it is uncomfortable just tell me!.
 Hmu if you wanna c + h though aha Smooths my hair back..)